rust-lang/rfcs/text/0000-msrv-resolver.md

 we get the fanfare needed but it requires waiting until people bump their MSRV, making it so the people who need it the most are the those who will least benefit.

-## Fallback to users rustc version

-If no `package.rust-version` is specified, we can fallback to `rustc --version` for resolving dependencies.

-As the dependency resolution is just a preference, this shouldn't cause churn.

-We already query `rustc` for feature resolution, so this hopefully won't impact performance.

 ## Sort order when `package.rust-version` is unspecified

 We could give versions without `package.rust-version` a lower priority, acting